Which statues are being removed across the UK and what will be done with them?

 Robert Milligan, London

 A London council removed a statue dedicated Robert Milligan from outside the Museum of London Docklands this week.
-The decision led to a boycott of Sainbury’s supermarket, as it is believed that the owner of the chain was involved in the decision.
+The decision led to a boycott of Sainbury's supermarket (opens in new tab), as it is believed that the owner of the chain was involved in the decision.
 Milligan was a noted slave trader and his family owned two sugar plantations in Jamaica, where more than 500 people were enslaved.

 Mayor Sadiq Khan said that a review of all London’s statues and street names would be reviewed and any with links to slavery “should be taken down”.
-In their place, the Mayor proposed dedications to people like Stephen Lawrence, the 18-year old who was killed in a racist attack in London and the Windrush Generation.
+In their place, the Mayor proposed dedications to people like Stephen Lawrence, the 18-year old who was killed in a racist attack in London and the Windrush Generation (opens in new tab).

 But the removal of statues isn’t just happening in the UK.
 Protestors across the world have removed statues dedicated to the slave trade and imperialism.